CS 177: Computer Security (Fall '18)

 Homework: There will be 6 problem sets

-for submission).
-Alternatively, you can submit homework in
+holiday travel.)
+Alternatively, you can submit homework in your

-your session on Friday morning.
-You will be able to hand in
+session on Friday morning.
+You will be able to hand in solutions to

 Homework will be graded and you are required to hand in your own

 Midterm: There will be one midterm during class

 on Tuesday, October 30 (Details will be announced in

 Final: The final is expected to take place